Kyung Min Nam

 Personal profile

-Dr. Kyung Min Nam completed her PhD in language education from the University of Leeds in the UK.
-Prior to joining UNNC, she had worked as a head lecturer, a programme designer and a teacher trainer in the area of language education in South Korea and in the UK.
-She is currently teaching Korean language modules (beginner, intermediate, and advanced levels) to undergraduate and postgraduate students at UNNC.
+Dr. Kyung Min Nam holds a PhD in Language Education from the University of Leeds, UK.
+Prior to joining UNNC, she worked as a head lecturer, programme designer and teacher trainer in language education in both South Korea and the UK.
+She currently teaches Korean language modules (beginner, intermediate, and advanced levels) to undergraduate and postgraduate students at UNNC.

-She served as Senior Tutor of the Language Centre from 2020 to 2024, and she is now working as Deputy Director of the Language Centre.
-She is also a member of the Chartered Institute of Linguists (MCIL) and IAKLE (the International Association for Korean Language Education), and has been working for INK (the International Network for Korean Language and Culture) as an overseas director since 2022.
+She served as Senior Tutor of the Language Centre from 2020 to 2024, and is now Deputy Director of the Language Centre.
+She is a member of the Chartered Institute of Linguists (MCIL) and the International Association for Korean Language Education (IAKLE).
+Since 2022, she has also served as an overseas director for the International Network for Korean Language and Culture (INK).

-She has received the Lord Dearing Award in 2023 for her outstanding contribution to the development of teaching and student learning.
+She was awarded the Lord Dearing Award (individual award) in 2023 in recognition of her outstanding contribution to the development of teaching and student learning.

 Teaching